-Most Chinese histories are mind-numbingly boring — giving way too much detail for the average Zhou.
-This is not one of them (I hope).
+Most Chinese histories are mind-numbingly boring which provide way too much detail for the average Zhou.
+This is not one of them.
 Instead, I want to give you The Big Picture— hitting the high points and connecting the dots (admittedly, the early history is a bit dry but moves quickly).

 The Chinese like to brag that they have the longest, continuous civilization in the world—some 5,000 years worth.
 But to put things in perspective, it’s not the oldest.
 Compared to ancient Egypt and Mesopotamia, China was relatively primitive.
 For instance, metallurgy began in China no earlier than 2500 BC…at least 1,000 years after those ancient civilizations.